whilei/go-ethereum-wiki/mlog-API.md

 #### JSON-formatted line structure

+Each line logged in JSON format contains a single JSON object, and _is not_ prefixed by a timestamp or component prefix.

+__Additional keys__

+Each JSON-formatted line contains two additional keys:

+- `"event"`: the 'fingerprint' of the line event.
+This, for example, may be used as the `json.event_key` value for Logstash.
+- `"ts"`: the timestamp of the event.
+Note that this is the time at which the event was logged, not the time at which the line may be ingested by a log parsing program.
+The value will be in the form `2017-08-10T15:20:11.294317237-05:00`.

 __Flatness__

-Each line logged in JSON format contains a single JSON object, which should be as "flat" as possible; instead of presenting:
+The JSON line details should be as "flat" as possible; instead of presenting:

 ```json
 {"node": {"ip": "1234asdf", "port": 3333}}